hil-se/fds/assignments/assignment9.md

 Assignment codes might be modified during the semester so please pull from this repo first and overwrite your repo with the assignment9 folder.

+### Make sure your A2 and A8 are correct

+A9 utilizes my_DT and my_evaluation in A2 and A8.
+Make sure they are correct before working on A9.

 ### Build your own Genetic Algorithm for tuning model parameters

 #### Implement every function in [my_GA.py](https://github.com/hil-se/fds/blob/master/assignments/assignment9/my_GA.py)